 Due to the COVID-19 pandemic, socially excluded groups of people have become even more excluded, stressed, and passive, which was negatively reflected on their psychophysical health.
-Ageing society requires adapted building capacities and introduction of new locally accessible social and health services, which support deinstitutionalization and active ageing.
-Similar services are also missing for children with disabilities who tend to be socially excluded.
+Additional capacities of social and health institutions and various social services in local communities, including the deinstitutionalisation of elderly care and people with disabilities are needed.